 Fact: Kawasaki Disease is increasingly common.
 Cases are doubling globally every 10 years.
-In England, hospital admissions for Kawasaki Disease increased fourfold in the last decade.
+In England, hospital admissions for Kawasaki Disease have consistently increased over the last 15 years.
 It's more common than bacterial meningitis and measles.
 Please EXPECT to see it and be READY to treat it